 Soft boiled egg or hard boiled egg?
 What do you prefer?

-Black cardamom working great in marinades.
+Black cardamom is working great in marinades.
 It has a smoky flavor which comes from the method of drying on a flame which also lends it a distinct aroma.

 How to make tofu crispy?
 Corn starch works best for this case.
 Just toss tofu chunks with some cornstarch, and pan-fry in a little oil or ghee.